-COVID contact details of competitors who do not enter using Eventor, as well as organisers, parents, young children who do not compete at an event must be recorded, preferably electronically.
-This will be done by QR code process.
-If by chance the details are not provided electronically, the paper records must be entered into an electronic format such as a spreadsheet within 12 hours.
+COVID contact details of competitors who don't enter using Eventor, organisers, parents, young children who do not compete at an event must be recorded, preferably electronically.
+Ideally, this should be done using the Services NSW QR code process.
+If the details are not provided electronically, the paper records must be entered into an electronic format such as a spreadsheet within 12 hours.

-If entries are taken by means other than Eventor or QR Codes, organisers must ensure participants contact details are retained for a period of at least 28 days.
+If entries are taken by means other than Eventor or Services NSW QR Codes, organisers must ensure participants contact details are retained for a period of at least 28 days.

-The club's Public Officer, COVID Officer or their appointee must be an Eventor administrator, know which QR Code system is used and receive electronic contact information from the event organiser within a few hours after the event.
+The club's Public Officer must be an Eventor administrator, know which QR Code system is used and receive electronic contact information from the event organiser within a few hours after the event.
 The Public Officer will provide records as soon as possible, but within 4 hours, upon request from an authorised officer.